MollyZhang/NLP_2016_US_Presidential_Debate/README.md

 #### Molly's comment:
 It's exciting to see that the network learned to complete names like "hillar" with a letter "y" as well as her last name "clinton".
-Also the sentence structure is preserved even though many words don't exist.
+In fact, the model learned to produce some actual English words and sentences with semi-correct grammar just from a few hours worth of debate text.
+The sentence structure is preserved even though many words don't exist.
 I am surprised to find that many words and phrases are preserved, such as "country", "dissaster", "I will tell you", "I'm going to have a", etc. However, the speech gets stuck in a loop for the latter part of the paragragh.

 ### Crudely comparing Speed with and without GPU